-The allele recoding algorithm (Figure 2) is executed after initial value elimination is performed on the input pedigree as described in the previous section.
+The allele recoding algorithm (fig. 2) is executed after initial value elimination is performed on the input pedigree as described in the previous section.
 At this stage, each individual is associated with two allele lists at each locus, a paternal allele list and a maternal allele list.
-In the first stage of the allele recoding algorithm, all the alleles of typed individuals are marked as transmitted, and all the alleles of untyped individuals are marked as non-transmitted.
-Next, the pedigree is traversed in a bottom-up manner where each person is updated after his children have been updated.
+In the first stage of the allele recoding algorithm, all alleles of typed individuals are marked as transmitted, and all alleles of untyped individuals are marked as non-transmitted.
+Next, the pedigree is traversed in a bottom-up manner where each untyped person is updated after his children have been updated.
 The update is performed as follows: each allele of the father which appears as transmitted in the paternal allele list of the child is marked as transmitted in the father as well.
 A similar update is done for mothers.
-After a founder has been updated by all his children, a final processing is performed on the founder's two lists of non-transmitted alleles.
-In this stage, only the allele with the highest frequency in each of the two lists is kept.
-At the end of the algorithm, each set of non-transmitted alleles forms a set (e.g., $\{A, B, C\}$), and each transmitted allele A forms a set including only itself, i.e., $\{A\}$.
-Recall that if a parent has the ordered genotype A|B and its child has allele C, then C is inherited from the parent if A = C or B = C. After allele recoding, however, A, B, and C are now sets of alleles, and hence C is inherited from the parent if $A \subseteq C$ or $B \subseteq C$.
-This is termed fuzzy inheritance in (O'connell and Weeks, 1995).
+After an untyped founder has been updated by all his children, a final processing is performed on the founder's two nontransmitted allele lists.
+In this stage, only the highest frequency allele in each of the two lists is kept.
+At the end of the algorithm, each set of non-transmitted alleles forms a set (e.g., {A, B, C}), and each transmitted allele A forms a set including only itself, i.e., $\{A\}$.
+Recall that, if a parent has the ordered genotype A|B and his child has allele C, then C is inherited from the parent if A = C or B = C. After allele recoding, however, A, B, and C are now sets of alleles, and hence C is inherited from the parent if $A \subset C$ or $B \subseteq C$.
+This is termed fuzzy inheritance in [O'Connell and Weeks, 1995].